Fushimi Inari Shrine 伏見稲荷大社

 Inari is the patron deity of agriculture and business, and Fushimi Inari Shrine is the number one Inari shrine in the whole of Japan.
 This status has ensured a constant stream of worshipers here.
 The individual torii arches that make up the famous vermilion "tunnels" are donated by merchants wishing to get ahead in business and get replaced every 10 years.
 The black kanji lettering on each torii indicates the name of the donating company.

 You will notice dozens of small statues around the shrine of the fox (kitsune) - the messenger of Inari.

 One of the most visited sites in Kyoto, Fushimi Inari is the head shrine for the more than 30,000 other Inari shrines located across Japan.
-Fushimi Inari pre-dates the founding of Kyoto as the then capital of Japan in 794.

-Fushimi Inari station (Keihan Line) or JR Inari station from Kyoto station.
+Fushimi Inari Station (Keihan Line) or JR Inari Station from Kyoto Station.